-- The DSC will schedule a meeting with Residence Life (generally the Area Coordinator for their residential assignment) and the Owner.
+- The Coordinator will schedule a meeting with Residence Life (generally the Area Coordinator for their residential assignment) and the Owner.
 The policy and agreement as well as specific information pertaining to the approved ESA will be reviewed and the Owner will be given an approved move in date.

 - Residence Life staff and Maintenance staff will be notified of the presence of the ESA as appropriate.

 - Neighbors, where applicable in residence halls, will be notified that the Owner will be living with an ESA as an accommodation.